yupidevs/yupi_examples/README.md

 jupyter notebook intro_XXX.ipynb
 ```

+> This will open a browser window with the notebook.

 ## Description of current examples

 Examples are divided into two different categories: introductory tutorials and advanced examples.
 The first is designed to cover the very basics of **yupi**, while the later is designed to illustrate a more complex integration of **yupi** tools in order to reproduce the results of published research.